Diabetes Screening and Prevention

 Management or treatment of screen-detected prediabetes or undiagnosed diabetes

 Therapies for undiagnosed diabetes

-In ADDITION, intensive multifactorial treatment (targeting several cardiovascular risk factors) of screen-detected people over five years provided a non-significant 17% reduction in a composite cardiovascular primary endpoint compared with routine care, but greater improvements in levels of cardiovascular risk factors, reductions in cardiovascular death (12%), nonfatal myocardial infarction (30%), and revascularization (21%).
-These results may partly be explained by secular improvements in the quality of diabetes care during the trial period, a phenomenon that is likely to happen in any screening trial.
+In ADDITION, intensive multifactorial treatment (targeting several cardiovascular risk factors) of screen-detected people over five years provided a non-significant 17% reduction in a composite cardiovascular primary endpoint compared with routine care, but greater improvements in cardiovascular risk factors, reductions in cardiovascular death (12%), nonfatal myocardial infarction (30%), and revascularization (21%).
+These results may partly be explained by improvements in the quality of diabetes care during the trial period, a phenomenon that is likely to happen in any screening trial.
 Nonetheless, ADDITION showed some macrovascular benefits of early treatment for screen-detected diabetes.